ambossIconambossIcon

 Special patient groupstoggle arrow icon

-Vulvovaginitis in children
+Vulvovaginitis in prepubertal children

 Infectious vulvovaginitis in pregnancy